Jone Waitaiti’s passion for the ocean inspired him to start coral farming and he saw it as his own way of giving something back to nature.

 With help from the community, they are able to protect 1400 meters of the reef from fishing.

 “I have a dream to restock and bring back coral and fish population to Viani Bay one day,” he said.

 “Corals are dying because the ocean is acidifying and getting warmer and will end up in coral bleaching.”

-He said materials needed for coral farming were ropes, buoys, fuel, cement brushes, buckets and snorkeling equipment’s.
+He said materials needed for coral farming were ropes, buoys, fuel, cement brushes, buckets, and snorkeling equipment.

 “The stock has multiplied and will attract bigger fish.
 One day the whole Viani Bay will be restocked with fish and corals,” he said.

-Mr Waitaiti’s plea: “Landowners and qoliqoli owners should take care of their heritage.
-Not only say it belongs to them, they should take care of it.”
+Mr. Waitaiti’s plea: “Landowners and qoliqoli owners should take care of their heritage.
+Not only say it belongs to them, but they should also take care of it.”

 His work, he says, is best summed up by author Richard Branson in quoting what John F Kennedy said: “We are tied to the ocean.
 And when we go back to the sea, whether it is to sail or to watch – we are going back from whence we came.”